huijing/personal-website-v3/src/content/blog/2018-03-13-learning-cordova-while-refactoring-legacy-code.md

 ## What is this Cordova?

-According to the [documentation](https://cordova.apache.org/docs/en/latest/guide/overview/index.html), Apache Cordova is an open-source mobile development framework which allows us to use standard web technologies–HTML, CSS and Javascript–for cross platform development.
+According to the [documentation](https://cordova.apache.org/docs/en/latest/guide/overview/index.html), Apache Cordova is an open-source mobile development framework which allows us to use standard web technologies–HTML, CSS and JavaScript–for cross platform development.

 This made it possible for me to treat the project like a typical web application, and set up my regular gulp workflow for Sass compilation, Babel transpiling and Nunjucks as the templating language.